I Went To South Korea To Make Glow Recipe's Cult-Favourite Watermelon Mask

 "All these watermelons are cut by hand every day," says Lee, my guide for the day.
 The majority of the black seeds are painstakingly removed with a pair of metal chopsticks (a common household tool in South Korea) before all the watermelon pieces are moved to the preservation room, where they sit for 30 days in a propriety blend designed to kill bacteria and make the watermelon shelf-stable.

 A month later, the watermelon is puréed, and a mixture of hyaluronic acid, alpha-hydroxy acids, glycerin, and seaweed extract is added in.
 This combination is what gives the mask its soothing and hydrating yet intensely brightening qualities.
-Finally, the boxes are packaged and shipped out across the world.
+Finally, the boxes are packaged and shipped out to hundreds of stores across North America.

 It's been said that finding out how something gets made ruins the magic.
 While this might be true for breakfast sausage, the month-long process of turning real watermelons into a cult-favourite blend is far from boring.
 Press play to see it all come together.